popolonfr/Flash-ROM-SCC-Cartridge/README.md

 To erase the cartridge's Flash memory, use the command with the /E option alone.

+### Detect the cartridge

+The most basic method is to use the [**Autoselect**](https://github.com/popolonfr/Flash-ROM-SCC-Cartridge/edit/main/README.md#autoselect) command to check the Flash memory identifier.
+For further refinement, the SCC [**Waveform**](https://github.com/popolonfr/Flash-ROM-SCC-Cartridge/edit/main/README.md#waveform-control) registers and the [**DAC Knm_DAC_Ctrl**](https://github.com/popolonfr/Flash-ROM-SCC-Cartridge/edit/main/README.md#digital-to-analog-converter-dac) register may be tested, as bit 4 disables access to Flash memory commands when set.

 ## Register access

 To read from or write to a cartridge register, you must first select the slot containing the cartridge.
 Once the slot is selected, the register can be accessed by reading from or writing to its address.